bee-san/diss/Submit/LessonMarkDown.md

 2. If you set the goal and start location to the same place, what happens?

 # Task 10
-This is a really advanced task.
+This is an advanced task.
 1. Change how the agent learns

 Some things you may want to do: